 One of Tucson's 40 under 40 by the Tucson Hispanic Chamber of Commerce and the Arizona Daily Star.
 This award recognizes 40 outstanding individuals under 40 years of age that have excelled in their professional careers and have made a meaningful impact in the Tucson community.

-Matt also serves as a chairman for the Empower Coalition, a group of young professionals organized to improve lives in the greater Tucson community by empowering charitable organizations with resources necessary to carrying out their missions.
+Matt also serves on the Board of Directors for the Empower Coalition, a group of young professionals organized to improve lives in the greater Tucson community by empowering charitable organizations with resources necessary to carrying out their missions.

 Matt has a well-earned reputation as the go-to lawyer in Southern Arizona for all things tech related.
-He speaks at seminars on a regular basis and has a popular column in the Writ, the Pima County Bar Association's (PCBA) monthly magazine, educating lawyers how to use technology in their practice.
+He has also started speaking to law students and lawyers about mindfulness in the stressful legal enviornment.
+He speaks at seminars on a regular basis and has a popular column in the Writ, the Pima County Bar Association's (PCBA) monthly magazine, educating lawyers how to maintain balance in the modern fast-paced world.

 In 2011, Matt received second place honors in Arizona Attorney Magazine's Creative Arts Competition.
 Matt's heartbreaking and touching story, The Taker, explores the relationship between a son who can and would do anything for his mom, except what she forbids him to do.

 In 2010, Matt was the recipient of the Andrew Silverman Law Student Community Service Award at the University of Arizona College of Law for his leadership on the Community Service Board, which planned and organized monthly community service activities for law students to participate in.